 Paleo King Cake from Predominantly Paleo ~ gluten free, grain free, dairy free, refined sugar free, vegetarian

-Jennifer is the author of Down South Paleo; Paleo Kids Cookbook for a Lifetime of Healthy Eating; and Paleo Cooking with Your Instant Pot; and co-author of The New Yiddish Kitchen: Gluten-Free and Paleo Recipes for the Holidays and Every Day.
+Jennifer is the author of so many terrific cookbooks, Affordable Paleo Cooking with Your Instant Pot, Down South Paleo, The Paleo Kids Cookbook, and Paleo Cooking with Your Instant Pot; and the co-author of The New Yiddish Kitchen: Gluten-Free and Paleo Recipes for the Holidays and Every Day.

 One reader said: “Thank you for this recipe–I made it for my middle daughter whose class was having king cake at school, and it was delicious and easy to make too!
 My older daughter thought it was better than the store bought one that her school served.
 Thanks again!”